ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ### Access control

 When your [[= product_name =]] instance has multiple contributors and visitors, administrators can give them access to different areas of the website and different capabilities.
-It is done by creating roles, with each role having a different set of [permissions](permission_overview.md), the most fitting example being the `content/edit` permission limited to an `Articles/BookReviews/Historical` subtree of the content tree.
+It's done by creating roles, with each role having a different set of [permissions](permission_overview.md), the most fitting example being the `content/edit` permission limited to an `Articles/BookReviews/Historical` subtree of the content tree.

 In the next steps, after you create user groups, you’d assign roles to these groups, and add individual users to each of such groups.
 For more technical information about permissions and limitations, see [Permission use cases](permission_use_cases.md).